wkvasnikoff/BingAds-docs/BingAds/scripts/reference/Range.md

 [Range](./Range)|

 ## <a name="setfontweight~string-fontweight~"></a>setFontWeight(String fontWeight)
-Sets the specified point weight to use for fonts on all the cells in this range.
+Sets the specified font weight to use for all the cells in this range.
 Valid values include 'normal' and 'bold'.

 ### Arguments:
 |Name|Type|Description|